 Spurious Emissions test cases

-We have been evaluating our test system with all the considerations and endorsed proposals made in [1] and concluded that for spurious test cases for ATG, MU and TT can be leveraged from the equivalent non-ATG tests limiting, in case of Spurious Tx test, to ATG UEs with up to 2 transmit antenna connectors / transceiver array boundary (TAB) connectors.
+We have been evaluating our test systems with all the considerations and endorsed proposals made in [1] and concluded that for spurious test cases for ATG, MU and TT can be leveraged from the equivalent non-ATG tests limiting, in case of Spurious Tx test, to ATG UEs with up to 2 transmit antenna connectors / transceiver array boundary (TAB) connectors.
 Such a condition does not apply to Rx Spurious test case where requirements apply per connector.